maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + EVPN
 + **Feedback : Some of the most common tunneling technologies are MPLS over GRE and VXLAN, where EVPN is used to establish and maintain VXLAN tunnels.**

+### SaaS
++ SaaS
++ **Feedback : Software as a Service, or SaaS, abstracts the underlying hardware and software configuration and focuses on providing application access to an end customer.**

 ### PaaS
 + PaaS
 + **Feedback : Platform as a Service, or PaaS, goes one step beyond IaaS by providing a requested operating system on which applications can be installed.**